Jump to topic

 Rubbing alcohol, or isopropyl alcohol, is widely used in industrial and home-cleaning products.
-It has potent antiseptic properties and features as an ingredient in disinfectants, skin lotions, cosmetics, antifreeze, body rubs, nail polish removers, mouthwashes, and many other products.
+It has potent antiseptic properties.
+It is an active ingredient in disinfectants, skin lotions, cosmetics, antifreeze, body rubs, nail polish removers, mouthwashes, and many other products.
 It is also the primary component in many hand sanitizers.

-While the word alcohol is in its name, rubbing alcohol is different from the ethyl alcohol featuring in many alcoholic beverages.
+While the word alcohol is in its name, rubbing alcohol is different from the ethyl alcohol contained in your favorite alcoholic beverages.
 Rubbing alcohol is colorless and bitter-tasting.
 It is twice as toxic as ethanol and emits an odor that is similar to acetone.